 Bake for another 20 minutes.

-Once 45 minutes have passed, turn off the oven, open the door slightly and let them cool in there before removing them.
+- Cool.
+Once 45 minutes have passed, and your chickpeas are golden brown, turn off the oven, open the oven door slightly, and let them cool in there before removing them.

-This will ensure that the crispiness will last for at least 3 days!
+This will remove any excess moisture and ensure that the crispy texture will last for at least 3 days!

 How to store